wales-group/examples/LJ38/04_Creating_PATHSAMPLE_database/README.md

 <img src="initialtree_eg.png" width="100%", height="100%">

-Using the `IDMIN` keyword in the *dinfo* file, we have labelled out endpoints (minima 2 and 8).
-Using this representation we can start to gain an understanding of the underlying topology of the energy landscape for the system we are studying, and when combined with methods that colour branches by an order parameter, or committor probability - great insight can be gained!
+Using the `IDMIN` keyword in the *dinfo* file, we have labelled the endpoints, minima 2 and 8 and can start to gain an understanding of the underlying topology of the energy landscape for LJ38.
+When combined with keywords that colour branches by an experimentally interesting order parameter, or committor probability - great insight can be gained from exploring the structure of these trees!

 ## Extension: identifying other minima of interest